Barbadians carried out more debit and credit card transactions last year than they did in 2016.

-Currency in circulation grew by 4.2 per cent to $602.9 million or 12.5 per cent of total money supply which, the report said, “echoed the growth in the value of ATM withdrawals”.
+Currency in circulation grew by 4.2 percent to $602.9 million or 12.5 percent of the total money supply which, the report said, “echoed the growth in the value of ATM withdrawals”.

 There were 9.1 million debit card transactions last year, which represents an increase in transactional value of 6.1 per cent to reach $1.2 billion.

 This, the report said, was driven by an uptick in both ATM and point of sale activity.

 “For 2017 the value of ATM transactions grew by 3.3 percent, which was consistent with the previous year growth of 3.1 percent.
 Additionally, point of sale values continued to grow at a faster pace than ATM transactional values, recording an increase of eight percent.
 However, this growth rate was lower than the increase of 11.3 percent in point of sale values one year prior,” the report added.

 Perhaps this increase in point of sale services can be accounted to the leap they’re taking in technological intelligence.
 Point of sale machines offered by companies like Revel Systems not only allow more efficient payments to be taken, but can present menus, preset tips, as well as streamline day to day tasks and orders.
 You can click this to see more on evolving POS systems, which will undoubtedly increase in value next year, too.